 One of the first acts of a new corporation is to set up a board of directors.
 A board is an elected group of individuals that represent shareholders (the owners of the company).

 The role of the board is to oversee the corporation through its mission to the shareholders.
 Their mandate is to protect the value of the company today and tomorrow for those shareholders.
 As a governing body, they typically meet at regular intervals to set policies for corporate management and oversight.

-Issues and responsibilities that fall under a board’s control include:
+Issues and responsibilities that fall under a board’s control usually include:

-For mature corporations, the typical size of a board is between 5-9 individuals, but may be larger if several committees (e.g., compensation, audit) are utilized.
+For mature corporations, the typical size of a board is between 5-9 individuals.
+That structure may grow larger if several committees (e.g., compensation, audit) become necessary.
 A mature board is usually a representation of both management and shareholder interests and includes both internal and external members.

-An internal or inside director is a member who has the interest of major shareholders, officers and employees in mind, and whose experience within the company adds value.
-An insider director is not typically compensated for board activity as they are often already a C-level executive, major shareholder or another stakeholder, such as a union representative.
+An internal or inside director is a member who has the interest of major shareholders, officers, and employees in mind.
+Their experience within the company arguably adds value.
+An insider director typically does not receive compensation for board activity as they are often already a C-level executive, major shareholder, or other stakeholder, such as a union representative.

-In contrast, independent or outside directors are not involved in the day-to-day inner workings of the company.
-These board members are reimbursed for costs and often receive additional compensation in the form of cash and/or equity for serving on the board.
+Independent or outside directors do not involve themselves in the day-to-day inner workings of the company.
+These board members get reimbursed for costs and often receive additional compensation in the form of cash and/or equity for serving on the board.